MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 1. You must have Visual Studio 2017.6 or higher on the agent machine.
 Visual Studio Test Platform Installer task cannot be used to run tests that use TestCase as a data source.
 1. Create a [PAT](/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate) that is authorized for the scope “Work Items (full)”.
-1. Add a secure Build or Release variable called Test.TestCaseAccessToken with the value set to the PAT created in the previous step.
+1. Add a secure build or release variable called `Test.TestCaseAccessToken` with the value set to the PAT created in the previous step.

 ### I am running into issues when running data-driven xUnit and NUnit tests with some of the task options.
 Are there known limitations?